HappyCerberus/moderncpp-aoc-2022/README.md

 The repository uses a VSCode devcontainer environment with the Bazel build system.
 Opening the repository in VSCode with Docker installed on your machine will download and start a devcontainer that can then be used to build and run all the solutions.

-Note that since the Bazel project relies on the `ll_rules` module to provide C++20 modules, the first time you try to run/build any of the examples, the module will build a patched version of clang (which will take a significant amount of time).
+Note that since the Bazel project relies on the [`rules_ll`](https://github.com/eomii/rules_ll) module to provide C++20 modules, the first time you try to run/build any of the examples, the module will build a patched version of clang (which will take a significant amount of time).

+The IntelliSense in the VSCode C++ plugin currently struggles with C++20 modules ([bug](https://github.com/microsoft/vscode-cpptools/issues/10258)).

 ## Links to accompanying posts